 I kept my smile going and made sure I didn’t point my camera at the group.
-It was easy to enjoy the amazing view—some of the smile was genuine—but I was trying to think like someone who might want to hijack a sub.
+It was easy to enjoy the amazing view, but I was trying to think like someone who might want to hijack a sub.
 For them, stern faces and black shirts, this was a rehearsal—but for what?

-The sub surfaced as we approached, maintaing an even keel and blowing the last of the water out of the main ballast tanks, so the sub rode high and the light swell didn’t wash over the deck.
-When the hatch was open and secured, passengers—now certified submariners—began climbing the steps and walking out onto the still-wet deck.
+The sub surfaced as we approached, maintaining an even keel and blowing the last of the water out of the main ballast tanks, so the sub rode high and the light swell didn’t wash over the deck.
+When the hatch was open and secured, passengers began climbing the steps and walking out onto the still-wet deck.
 Everyone was smiling as they trooped onto the shuttle boat.
 Then it was our turn.

 “OK folks, it’s time to board the sub.
 Watch your step on the stairs, and please use the hand rails.”